NMHC Psychology Internship Program is pleased to announce that APA accreditation of the internship program was granted July 21, 2019.

 - The primary site in Lincoln, NE provides services for a population center of 27,000.

-- Satellite clinics are located in the communities of Fremont and Beatrice, NE.
+- Satellite clinics are located in the communities of Fremont, Beatrice, and Wahoo, NE.

 - The clinic in Fremont, NE serves a community of approximately 26,000 that includes a large rural catchment area.

 - The Beatrice satellite clinic serves a rural community of approximately 13,000 and the surrounding communities that contain a large population of socially and economically challenged families.